christophersutton/christophersutton/README.md

 # Hi, hiring manager

 If you're here it's likely because you saw me in a stack of applications.
-If that's you, I'd like you to know two things:
-1. The activity shown here is a just a fraction of my engineering output.
+If that's you, just want to make clear that the activity shown here is a just a fraction of my engineering output.
 Between Bitbucket, client account requirements, and nightly backups for personal projects, lots of my work never ends up tied to this account.
-2. Given #1 above, I've decided to build a prototype project here in public for you.
-Check out [Resume Ralph](https://github.com/christophersutton/resume-ralph) - it's probably the reason my resume got to you in the first place.

 ## About me
 I'm a former product manager and founder turned full stack engineer.
-15 years industry experience building
+15 years industry experience building software products people love.

 - 💻 Full stack & product focused engineer
 - ⚙️ Fluent in modern `.js` and `.ts` environments like React, NextJS, & Node